Borut Pahor: 2012 presidential election

 Pahor won the second round of the election with 67.3% of the vote.

 The results were first announced in an exit poll by the Mediana Institute.
 The result was later confirmed at 67.4% for Pahor to 32.6% for Danilo Türk by the Electoral Commission of Slovenia, with 99.7% of the votes counted.

 After the results were announced, Pahor reiterated that this was "only the beginning, the beginning of something new, a new hope, a new period."
 Pahor stressed that people need trust, respect, and tolerance.
 He stated he will keep the promises he made during the campaign and will keep working to help solve the problems the nation faces.

 With this, he became the youngest President of Slovenia in history and the only politician to hold all three presidential positions in the Slovene political system: speaker of the National Assembly, prime minister, and president.

-Pahor has tried taking a more active role as president, which is mostly a ceremonial post.
+Pahor has tried taking a more active role.
 This has involved meeting youth at publicized events in the presidential offices in Ljubljana as well as appearing as a speaker in some major events in the country.
-He also met Vladimir Putin, whom he encouraged to try to resolve the Ukrainian conflict, and suggested a Trump-Putin meeting in Ljubljana, which has previously served as a venue for such occasion in 2001.
+He also met Vladimir Putin, whom he encouraged to try to resolve the Russo-Ukrainian war, and suggested a Trump-Putin meeting in Ljubljana, which has previously served as a venue for such occasion in 2001.